Skip to content

 Ibexa DXP

-Fully-vetted admin users
+Carefully select admin users

 Make sure Admin users and other privileged users who have access to System Information and setup in the back end are vetted and fully trustworthy.

-As administrator you have access to full information about the system through the setup/system_info Policy, and also to user data, Role editing, and many other critical aspects.
+As administrator you have access to full information about the system through the setup/system_info policy, and also to user data, role editing, and many other critical aspects.

 Strong passwords